Wiechciu/text-forge/README.md

 ---

-## 🧠 Project Structure

-### Core
-Text Forge have an object-oriented core with systems to handle any extension type, so anything can change without change one line in the core.

-### Data-driven UI
-Text Forge uses configuration files to load UI and have flexible UI system for have highly extendable UI sections.

-### Editor API & Modes
-In Text Forge we have a **mode** to work with a file, modes will load by Editor API in app to handle loading/saving, syntax-highlighting and auto formatting, so Text Forge can handle any file using modes in `/modes` folder!

-### Script & Shortcuts
-Need to customize any option functionality?
-So you can replace your code in its script in `/scripts` folder to create your own actions.
-Need complete UX customization?
-Create your shortcut mapping in `/shortcuts` folder without touch editor core!

----

-## 🧩 Creating a Custom Mode

-Text Forge can handle any file with modes, so if you want to create a mode or edit existing one, you can see [here](https://github.com/mkh-user/text-forge-modes/wiki/Modes-structure-guide) for guides and examples.

----

-## 🛠 Adding a Command

-You can add any functionality in text forge without change source, see [here](https://github.com/mkh-user/text-forge) for guides and examples.

----

-## ✅ Available Modes

-See [here](https://github.com/mkh-user/text-forge-modes) for available modes.

----

-## 🔐 License

-MIT 2025 Mahan Khalili.
-See more informations in LICENSE file.

----

 ## 🚀 Installing

-- Requires desktop platforms (full checked in Windows)
+- Requires desktop platform.
+Full checked in Windows, Windows and Linux is available too in release, for macOS you can build from source.

 ### Get Core
 #### From Releases
-Just download Text Forge from Github releases page and run it!
+Just download Text Forge from [GitHub releases page](https://github.com/mkh-user/text-forge/releases) and run it!
 To keep our editor lightweight and clean, we don't include modes in the releases!
 #### From Source
 You need **Godot Engine** (4.4 or later) to run Text Forge.
-After get it, download or clone repo and open it with Godot.
+After download, download or clone repo and open it with Godot.
 Then, just press `F5` to run project.
-To keep source repo clean and separated from modes, we don't include modes in this repo! (`modes/` folder is ignored)
+To keep source repo clean and separated from modes, we don't include modes in this repo! (`modes/` folder is ignored) You can export project for any platform you want with Godot.

 ### Get Modes & Packages
 To get the **modes** you need, go to [this link](https://github.com/mkh-user/text-forge-modes/releases), download your modes, and extract them into the `modes` folder.

 Also, You can find equipped **packages** for specific cases on [this page](https://github.com/mkh-user/text-forge-modes/wiki/Packages).
 Packages are a collection of mods that are useful for a specific type of user.

 ---

+## 🧰 Modes

+Modes are special modules that allow Text Forge to support a variety of files and languages along with custom buffer and formats and highlights, Text Forge does not support any specific formats without modes (only UTF-8 is available without mode), you can find or make your mood for any usage.
+You can see [here](https://github.com/mkh-user/text-forge-modes) for available modes.

+---

+## 🧩 Extend Text Forge Features

+You can add any functionality in text forge without change source, see [here](comming soon) for guides and examples.
+Modes are a good way for add new features, If you want to create a mode or edit existing one, you can see [here](https://github.com/mkh-user/text-forge-modes/wiki/Modes-structure-guide) for guides and examples.

+---

-## 🙌 Credit
+## 🔐 License & Credit

+MIT 2025 Mahan Khalili and contributors.
+See more information in LICENSE file.

-Crafted by Mahan Khalili, with an eye toward modularity, control, and clarity.
+Core concept crafted by Mahan Khalili, with an eye toward modularity, control, and clarity.